jlacar/aoc-2023-kotlin/resources/Day07.md

 ### The key to this solution: The Simplest Thing That Could Possibly Work

-To me, the main thing, the part that took the longest, was figuring out how to assign the strength to each hand played.
-One complication to this was that it was a relative value and depended on the strength of other hands.
+The main thing for in this puzzle, the part that took the longest, was figuring out how to assign the strength to each hand played.
+One complication to doing this was that a hand's strength is a relative value that depends on the strength of other hands.

-I spent quite some time playing around approaches for determining a hand's strength, like calculating a hash and other math-based strategies.
-I couldn't get any of them to work reliably enough.
-That's when DTSTTCPW came to the rescue.
+I spent quite some time playing around with approaches for calculating a hand's strength.
+I tried math-based strategies like calculating a hash based on the individual characters and their position in the hand.
+This only led to frustration when I couldn't get anything to work reliably enough.

+Cue DTSTTCPW to the rescue.

-It suddenly dawned on me that I could just use plain old Strings to sort the hands.
-If I mapped each char to "ABCDEFGHIJKLM", the first thirteen letters of the alphabet, that would be enough.
+It suddenly occurred on me that a simpler way, no, the _simplest_ way, would be to just use a plain old string to assign a hand's strength.
+If I mapped each card to "ABCDEFGHIJKLM" according to their value, I could just use normal string sorting to rank them.
+That should definitely work!

 I only needed thirteen letters because that's how many different card values there are to compare.

-For the hand type strength, I used the same encoding, even though I'd only use the first seven letters.
+I'd use the same strategy for the hand type strength, but would only need the first seven letters, one for each hand type.

-So, the hand type gets encoded as `'A' + this.ordinal` which would make `HIGH_CARD` get ranked below everything else and `FIVE_OF_A_KIND` ranked the highest of all the types.
+With this approach, the hand type gets encoded as `'A' + this.ordinal` which would make `HIGH_CARD` get ranked the lowest and `FIVE_OF_A_KIND` ranked the highest.

-Essentially, an alphabetical encoding was the simplest thing that could possible work.
+An alphabetical encoding for hand strength was the simplest thing that could possible work, and it did so beautifully!

 Here's the `strength()` function again:
 ```kotlin
 fun strength(typeStrength: Char, hand: String, strengthOf: Map<Char, Char>) =
         hand.fold(typeStrength.toString()) { acc, ch -> acc + strengthOf[ch] }
 ```
-That reads as: Starting with the hand type strength, go through all the cards in the hand and add their individual strength to the end.
-The result gives you the hand's strength.
+That should read as: Starting with the hand type strength, go through all the cards in the hand and add their individual strength.
+The result is an encoding of the hand's strength that can be sorted alphabetically, from lowest to highest ranked hand.

 ### An opportunity to tell an even better story